Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Common Problems & Solutions

 Leggy growth

-Leggy growth in Pothos is due to low light.
-Move the plant to a brighter spot or use a grow light if you do not enough light in your home.
+Leggy growth on Scindapsus aureus is caused by too little light.
+Move the plant to a brighter spot where it will receive medium to bright indirect light or use a grow light if the natural lighting is not enough.

 Pests